Here is your complete DIY travel guide to Binanga Falls in Shilan, La Trinidad. We’ve also featured nearby Payogpog Falls.

 After working in the bustling city of Manila for some months, I decided to spend some days visiting the tourist spots in La Trinidad town.
 I wanted to experience and see something different so this time, I chased the off-beaten Binanga Falls and Payogpog Falls.

 I was with two fellow adventurers and we were all in swelling eagerness to explore these two waterfalls.
 Initially, we did not expect that there would be such hidden eco-wonders within La Trinidad.
-All we knew then were the famed strawberry farms and its hiking destinations such as Mt Yangbew and Mt Kalugong.
+All we knew then were the famed strawberry farms and their hiking destinations such as Mt Yangbew and Mt Kalugong.

 That is why we felt like pioneers ready to unravel the waterfalls.